watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md

 Notes:
 * `semtext` is the name of the semantic field.
 You may need to update it if your semantic field has a different name.
 * `semtext.inference.chunks` refers to the field that stores the chunked texts and embeddings.
+* `sparse_vector` specifies the type of the query, in this case, a sparse_vector query.
 * `semtext.inference.chunks.embeddings` refers to the field that stores the embeddings for the chunked texts.